christiantomato/tomat0/README.md

   - [ ] if statements

 ### TODO
-- use symbol table to store variables in memory in arm assembly code generation phase
+- use symbol table to store variables in memory during arm assembly code generation phase